-GDP growth for the year 2020-21 was around 7% which is lower than other previous years before Covid-19 pandemic and expected to increase in the year 2021-22.
+GDP growth for the year 2021-22 was around 8% which is more than previous years before COVID-19 pandemic and expected to increase in the year 2022-23.
 However, there are several uncertainties which can have an impact in the projected GDP.
 The outlook of oil prices continue to be hazy both on upside and downside.
-It is expected that the demand for cement would decline and will growth plugging to a lower for the financial year 2021-22.
+It is expected that the demand for cement would increase and will grow to a higher for the financial year 2022-23.
 Our plants are fully equipped and supported with grinding units at strategic locations.
 Our company will be able to make suitable measures to take advantage of the present economic momentum in the coming years.